khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Legal-Platform-QA/Test-Execution.md

 ## 13. Main QA Findings

-The main issues identified during testing were related to:
+The main issues found during testing were related to:

 * Input validation
 * Boundary value handling
 * File replacement and data consistency
 * Search usability
-* Event creation validation
+* Event name validation
-* Template validation
+* Template name validation
 * UI behavior
-* Handling of invalid input
+* Invalid input handling

-These findings demonstrate the importance of testing both expected user flows and invalid or boundary conditions.
+The testing showed the importance of checking both normal user flows and invalid or boundary input.

 ---

-## 14. Recommendations

-Based on the documented findings, the following improvements are recommended:

-1. Add validation for whitespace-only input.
-2. Define and enforce maximum character limits for name fields.
-3. Ensure replaced file information is updated consistently across the interface.
-4. Review search input and clear/cursor behavior.
-5. Add automated validation where appropriate for reusable input rules.
-6. Perform regression testing after defect fixes.
-7. Verify that validation messages are clear and actionable for users.

----

-## 15. Retesting Approach
+## 14. Retesting and Regression

-After defects are fixed, each issue should be retested using the original reproduction steps.
+After a defect is fixed, the original reproduction steps should be used to retest the issue.

-Retesting should verify:
+Retesting should confirm that:

-* The reported issue is resolved.
+* The reported issue is fixed.
 * The expected behavior is restored.
+* The same issue does not occur again.
-* No related functionality is negatively affected.
+* Related functionality still works correctly.
-* Boundary and negative cases continue to behave correctly.

-Regression testing should also be performed around the affected features.
+Regression testing should also be performed around the affected feature to make sure that the fix has not introduced another issue.

 ---

-## 16. QA Workflow Demonstrated
+## 15. QA Workflow

-This project demonstrates the following manual QA workflow:
+The testing process followed this general manual QA workflow:

 **Requirement / Feature Understanding → Test Planning → Test Scenarios → Test Cases → Manual Execution → Defect Identification → Bug Reporting → Retesting → Regression Testing → Test Summary**

 ---

-## 17. Conclusion
+## 16. Conclusion

-Manual testing of the confidential legal technology platform identified several functional, validation, usability, and data consistency issues.
+Manual testing of the confidential legal technology platform identified functional, validation, usability, and data consistency issues.

-The documented defects demonstrate practical application of:
+The documented defects mainly involved:

+* File replacement
-* Functional testing
+* Search behavior
-* Negative testing
+* Event validation
-* Boundary value analysis
+* Boundary value validation
-* Input validation
+* Template validation

-* Exploratory testing
-* UI testing
-* Defect reporting
-* Severity and priority assessment
-* Retesting and regression planning
+The project demonstrates practical experience with manual functional testing, negative testing, boundary testing, exploratory testing, UI testing, defect reporting, and basic retesting and regression planning.

-This project is included as an anonymized portfolio example of a Junior Manual QA testing workflow.
+This project is presented as an anonymized example of a Junior Manual QA testing workflow.

 ---

-## 18. Confidentiality Note
+## 17. Confidentiality

-This portfolio project intentionally excludes:
+The portfolio version does not include:

 * Original application name
 * Company name